chicio/chicio.github.io/_posts/2018-12-03-react-native-modules-bridge-communication-uiviewcontroller-ios.md

 @end
 ```

 Now it's time to see the javascript code.
 Below you can see the `ReactNativeModal` component.
-In it there is a call
+Inside this component
-to the native module `NativeModules.ReactNativeModalBridge.closeModal()` described above.
+there is a call to the native module `NativeModules.ReactNativeModalBridge.closeModal()` described above.
 In this way the modal will
 be closed directly from the native side.

 ```jsx